This guide looks at the importance of our PPM plans and how to prolong the life cycle of your beloved HVAC systems.

 Planned Preventative Maintenance (PPM), also referred to as planned maintenance, is a pre-scheduled maintenance routine, set out to ensure that your commercial air conditioning equipment is maintained and working efficiently at regular intervals.

-Depending on your commercial AC requirements and how many units you have, you may need either a yearly inspection or 2 site visits per year.
-What you may not realise is that, even if you think your air-conditioning systems are in good working order, your units may be over-consuming energy which then leads to increased energy costs over time.
+Depending on your commercial AC requirements and how many units you have, you may need either a yearly inspection or 2-3 site visits per year.
+What you may not realize is that, even if you think your systems are in good working order, your units may be over-consuming energy which then leads to increased energy costs over time.
 So from our experience, it is advised to have your air-con systems regularly inspected and maintained.

 How to inspect your Air Conditioning System / Unit?